 If the pre-marital course is not attended by both applicants, the license will not be valid until three days after issuance.
 Exceptions to the waiting period are non-Florida residents applying for a license, and persons asserting hardships which are determined by the County Court Judge.
 For state residents, a County Court Judge may waive the delayed effective date for good cause.

-At the time of application, the bride and groom must file a statement with the Clerk of the Circuit Court and Comptroller that they have obtained, read or otherwise accessed the information contained in the Family Law Handbook.
+At the time of application, the applicants must file a statement with the Clerk of the Circuit Court and Comptroller that they have obtained, read or otherwise accessed the information contained in the Family Law Handbook.

 Below are the requirements for marriage applications: